Practice/Industry Group Overview

 - Richard J. Cohen and Daniel W. Gerber authored the chapter on life insurance for the seminal New Appleman on Insurance Practice Guide.

-- The chapter on life insurance fraud in the forthcoming life, health, and disability installment of Appleman on Insurance 3d, with an expanded section on stranger-originated life insurance (STOLI), was authored by our team of Dan Gerber, Anthony J. Golowski II, Fallyn B. Cavalieri, and Clayton D. Waterman.
+- The chapter on life insurance fraud in the life, health, and disability installment of Appleman on Insurance 3d, with an expanded section on stranger-originated life insurance (STOLI), was authored by our team of Dan Gerber, Anthony J. Golowski II, Fallyn B. Cavalieri, and Clayton D. Waterman.

 - Dan also serves on the Life Insurance Committee of the International Claim Association and is a regular speaker on this topic at the ICA’s Annual Meeting.